Usage of MLDSA and MLKEM in Go Language

 2Q1ciS818WFHTK7D4MTvsQvciMTGF+dSGqMllOxW80ew=

-As a result, it can be confirmed that shared keys of the same size are generated!
+As a result, it can be observed that shared keys of the same size are generated!

-This code can also be found on the playground.
+This code can also be viewed on playground.

 Conclusion

-The specifications of each algorithm, security levels, and sizes of private keys, public keys, signatures, and ciphertexts can be summarized as follows.
-Each boasts a large size, befitting the name PQC.
+The specifications, security levels, and sizes of private keys, public keys, signatures, or ciphertexts for each algorithm can be summarized as follows.
+Each boasts substantial sizes, living up to the name PQC.